freent-project/.github/CODE_OF_CONDUCT.md

 ### Temporary Ban

 These bans will last 1 month of continuous exclusion.
-They are imposed for calling people stupid, idiots, etc, and not being mindful of desicions, as well as not being mindful of what people consider offensive.
+They are imposed for calling people "stupid", "idiots", etc, and not being mindful of desicions, as well as not being mindful of what people consider offensive.

 ### Permanent Ban